vnatures/circleci-deployments/README.md

 | `SLACK_DEFAULT_CHANNEL`        | The channel used to send notification by the bot          |

-> Optional: add environment specific variables in contexts such as NODE_ENV, ECS_CLUSTER_NAME

 #### We've organize them in CircleCI contexts: